 Video of the Day

 Pick off any worms that you can see on the soil surface and on plant leaves.
-You should be able to pick up surface worms between your fingertips, but a pair of tweezers works well if you prefer not to touch the worms.
+You should be able to pick up surface worms between your fingertips, but long-handle tweezers work well if you prefer not to touch the worms.
 This might be all you need to do to get rid of worms unless you have earthworms in the soil.

 Release earthworms or composting worms outdoors in a vegetable garden or flower bed where they are beneficial to the soil, but far away from other potted plants.
 Harmful pests such as cutworms and leafminer larvae should be submerged in warm, soapy water to kill them so they don't harm other plants.
-There are a range of insecticidal soaps that are effective at killing pests.
-Use a ready-to-use insecticidal soap and spray the worms, repeating the application as needed.
+A number of insecticidal soaps are effective at killing pests.
+Spray the worms with a ready-to-use insecticidal soap, repeating the application as needed.

 Submerge the houseplant pot in a bucket or tub filled with cool water — the container must be wider and deeper than the planter.
 Pull the pot out of the water immediately after completely saturating the soil.
 Like a beating rain on the hard ground at dusk, this practice often drives earthworms out of the soil so you can catch them and release them outside.
 Additional action might be needed if this doesn't get rid of the worms.

 Repot the houseplant in clean, sterile potting soil.
-Remove the plant from its original pot and shake excess soil loose from the rootball so you can access and pick off any worms in the soil.
+Remove the plant from its original pot and shake excess soil loose from the root ball so you can access and pick off any worms in the soil.
 You can repot the plant in its original container after thoroughly washing the container in a 10 percent solution of diluted bleach.
-If it appears rootbound, move it up to a slightly larger pot.
+If it appears rootbound, move it into a slightly larger pot.

-Aphids, leafminers and fungus gnats are just a few of the various plant pests that resemble worms in the larval stage.
-Even a cutworm is just the name for the larval stage of several species of moth.
-Millipedes and caterpillars are not technically worms but are very worm-like.
+Consider other pests; aphids, leafminers, and fungus gnats are just a few of the various plant pests that resemble worms in the larval stage.
+Even a cutworm is just the name for the larval stage of several species of moths.
+Millipedes and caterpillars are not technically worms but are very wormlike.
 While some of these pests might require further treatment than the standard worm removal treatments, you can at least pick them off the plant if they are visible on a leaf or on the soil.